Meetings with hybrid component

 Video Conference Assistants

-In order to help the organizers with the new video conferencing activities the MFO funds one or two graduate students or postdocs selected by the organisers as Video Conference Assistant (VCA) - in addition to the "Workshop Reporter" who is in charge for collection the abstracts of talks for the workshop report.
+In order to help the organizers with the video conferencing activities the MFO funds one or two graduate students or postdocs selected by the organizers as Video Conference Assistant (VCA) - in addition to the "Workshop Reporter" who is in charge for collection the abstracts of talks for the workshop report.
 The VCAs can serve as an intermediary to our IT and take care for example of zoom-invitations (including the zoom waiting room), notifying schedules and help organizers and participants to hold these sessions.
 We will contact the organizers about 1-2 weeks prior to the workshop concerning this matter.

 Technical details on our hard- and software